abdelrahman1100/originators-taskmanagement-spring-api/README.md

 - **Build Tool:** Maven
 - **Deployment:** Docker

+## Design
+You can view the Figma design for the app [here](https://www.figma.com/design/ve6hnGr2CgVvtiQDEGwdTA/Originators---Todo-App?node-id=1-2&p=f&t=0UABcXNeEsPGrvP7-0).

 ## Setup Instructions
 ### How to Clone the Project
 1. Open a terminal or command prompt.